Deli's Crunch

 Make sure to try my homemade kimchi recipe.

-To make kimchi stew, you will need sesame oil, garlic, onions, pork belly, kimchi, its brine, broth, gochujang (Korean red pepper paste), salt, sugar, firm tofu and scallions.
+• To make kimchi stew, you will need sesame oil, garlic, onions, pork belly, kimchi, its brine, broth, gochujang (Korean red pepper paste), salt, sugar, firm tofu, and scallions.

-Kimchi stew with pork and tofu is best served with rice and fried salted mackerel.
+• Kimchi stew with pork and tofu is best served with rice and fried salted mackerel.

 What to do with leftover kimchi stew?
-What I always do with the leftover stew is turn it to ramen or udon.
+What I always do with the leftover stew is turn it into ramen or udon.
 I either add ramen or udon noodles to the soup and stir in an egg.

 kimchi stew recipe